symfony/symfony-docs/controller/argument_value_resolver.rst

     with ``UserInterface``.
 Default value can be set to ``null`` in case the controller can be accessed by anonymous users.
 It requires installing the :doc:`SecurityBundle </security>`.

+    If the argument is not nullable and there is no logged in user or the logged in user has a user class not matching the type-hinted class, an ``AccessDeniedException`` is thrown by the resolver to prevent access to the controller.

 Adding a Custom Value Resolver
 ------------------------------